degica/knifeswitch/README.md

 response = circuit.run { client.request(...) }
 # 'run' will raise Knifeswitch::CircuitOpen if its error_threshold has
 # been exceeded.
-That is: when a timeout has occurred 5 times in a row.
+In this case: when a timeout occurs 5 times in a row.
+#
+# The error threshold counter is shared among all Knifeswitch::Circuit
+# instances with the same namespace.
+The counters are stored in the db,
+# so the state is fully distributed among all your workers/webservers.
 #
 # After the circuit opens, it will close back down after 60 seconds of
 # rejecting requests (by raising Knifeswitch::CircuitOpen).